xsburg/vscode-javascript-booster/CONTRIBUTING.md

 # Contributing to VSCode Javascript Booster

+Before you start, it's useful to understand that the extension consists of two major components: the extension itself and the so-called language server.
+All UI interactions with VS Code are conducted inside the extension part, while all the code-analyzing logic is hidden inside the language server - a separate process to handle resource-heavy operations.

+Following this architecture, below are the main scenarious that you might come across while working on this project.

+-   Debugging the extension (which is: launching VS Code and this extension in debug mode)
+-   Debugging the language server
+-   Running integration tests (to check that all the pieces work together)
+-   Running unit tests of the language server (to build new features: code actions etc.)
+-   Building a Release Candidate bundle (for purpose of long-term local testing)

 ## Debugging the extension

--   Compile the language server using `npm run compile` in the server/ directory.
+-   Compile the language server: go to the `server` directory and run `npm run compile`.
--   Launch `Launch client (client)`.
-You can debug the extension code now.
+-   Start the configuration `Launch client (client)`.

+## Debugging the language server

+-   Start extension in debug mode using the previous step.
--   If needed, launch `Attach to Server (server)` in parallel.
-Now you can debug both the language server and the extension.
+-   Start the additional configuration `Attach to Server (server)` in parallel to `Launch client (client)`.

-## Running tests (dev mode)
+## Running integration tests

-Language server:

--   run `npm test -- --watch` inside the `server` directory to run the language server tests.
+-   Compile the language server: go to the `server` directory and run `npm run compile`.
--   launch `Server Tests (server)` to debug the tests.

-Extension (client):
+-   Start the configuration `Extension tests (client)`.

+## Running unit tests of the language server

+Running the unit tests in watch mode:

--   run `npm test` inside the `client` directory to run the extension integration tests.
+-   Go to the `server` directory and run `npm test -- --watch`.
--   launch `Extension tests (client)` to debug the tests.

-## Packaging extension for testing locally
+Debugging the unit tests:

+-   Start the configuration `Server Tests (server)`.

+## Building a Release Candidate bundle

 `vsce` (Visual Studio Code Extensions) CLI has to be installed in order to build the extension locally (`npm i -g vsce`).

-The following set of commands build the extension package:
+The following commands build the extension package:

--   in the root dir: `npm run compile`
+-   in the root repository dir: `npm run package`

--   in the client dir: `vsce package`
+The extension bundle (\*.vsix) will be created in the `client` directory.

-After the build, run VSCode, go to the extensions tab and choose 'Install from VSIX...'.
-If the extension is already installed, it will be overwritten.
+After that, you can load the bundle by going to the extensions tab in VS Code and choosing 'Install from VSIX...'.
+If the extension has already been installed from the Marketplace, it will be overwritten.

 ## Pre-flight checklist